 you'll want uninterrupted practice time on a proper court to get the most out of the Erne.

-there are cheaper pickleball machines out there, though you'll have to sacrifice on performance and tech.
+there are cheaper machines out there.
+You'll have to sacrifice on performance and tech, but this won't matter as much to beginners.

 Speed Range